Vishnupriya609/100DaysofCoding/README.md

-# 🚀 100 Days of Coding with Python & DSA
+# 🚀 100 Days of Coding with Java & DSA

-Welcome to my 100 Days of Coding Challenge focused on Python and Data Structures & Algorithms (DSA) using YouTube videos & ChatGPT.
+Welcome to my 100 Days of Coding Challenge focused on Java and Data Structures & Algorithms (DSA) using YouTube videos & ChatGPT.
-The goal is to build strong problem-solving skills, master Python fundamentals, and become confident in DSA through daily consistent practice.
+The goal is to build strong problem-solving skills, master Java fundamentals, and become confident in DSA through daily consistent practice.

 ## 📌 Challenge Rules

 - Code every day for 100 days without breaks

-- Practice Python concepts + DSA problems daily
+- Practice Java concepts + DSA problems daily

 - Push code and updates to GitHub regularly